 Ever since a client of mine asked me do I provide online counselling, I replied no but we can try it.
 That was back in 2011 and I haven’t looked back since.
 With the advent of new videoconferencing technology, I was able to provide on-demand remote therapy for people who needed my help, but were otherwise not able to visit me in person.
 Over the last nine years I have provided telehealth and consultations/phone consultation to clients from over 25 countries including UK, USA, Canada, Middle East, Europe, Africa and India.

-Some of the advantages of online counselling:
+Some of the advantages of working online:

 - No need to fight the traffic and then look for a parking space.